neutralvibes/kerberautopi/README.md

 # Kerberautopi

-Automated install of camera surveillance system kerberos.io v2.8.0
+Automated install of camera surveillance system [kerberos.io](https://kerberos.io) v2.8.0 for Raspberry PI Zero.

 ## Why?

-As time goes by SD cards wear, OS versions change etc. Needing to run a few other services the advanced installation of kerberos.io was a better fit for me.
+As time goes by SD cards wear, OS versions change etc. Needing to run a few other services, the advanced installation of kerberos.io was a better fit for me.
 However, there are a few steps to getting things going which can be a pain.
-With this in mind I created this script to simplify the installation of V2.8.0 on a Raspberry PI Zero.
+With that in mind I created this script to simplify the installation of V2.8.0 on a Raspberry PI Zero.
 While it may work on others it hasn't been tested on anything else.

 Any improvements / additions are welcome.